aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 - A S3 bucket in your region which stores a sample CloudFront access logs
 - EC2 IAM role with policies to access the Amazon S3
 - Amazon ES domain with 2 nodes with IP-based access policy with access restricted to only Nginx proxy and Logstash instances
+:warning: **Default limit of VPCs per AWS Region is 5.
+This CloudFormation template needs to create a VPC.**

 The template gives the following outputs: